CWTSLeiden/Journal-Observatory-backend/README.md

     --env APP_SPARQL_HOST=http://graphdb:7200
     --env APP_SPARQL_QUERY_PATH=/repositories/pad
     --env APP_GLOBAL_LIMIT=50
+    --env APP_PAD_PREFIX=https://journalobservatory.org/pad/
     --publish "${APP_PORT}:${APP_PORT}"
     pad_api
 ```

 Or using docker-compose and the `docker-compose.yml` file:
 ```
+docker-compose build pad_api
 docker-compose up -d pad_api
 ```

+### Configuration

+The app is configured with the `APP_` environment variables:

+- `APP_ENVIRONMENT`: 'development' or 'production', when 'development' the app runs with `flask --debug` otherwise gunicorn is used. (default 'development')
+- `APP_HOST`: On which interface the app is available. (default '0.0.0.0' - all interfaces)
+- `APP_PORT`: On which port the app is available (default 5000)
+- `APP_SPARQL_HOST`: Host part of the SPARQL endpoint (if the full SPARQL endpoint is 'http://sparqlserver.example/sparql/query' this should be 'http://sparqlserver.example')
+- `APP_SPARQL_QUERY_PATH`: Path part of the SPARQL endpoint (if the full SPARQL endpoint is 'http://sparqlserver.example/sparql/query' this should be '/sparql/query')
+- `APP_GLOBAL_LIMIT`: Maximum number of PADs on a single api page for the /pads path (default: 50)
+- `APP_PAD_PREFIX`: Prefix for the pads that will be served by the api (default: 'https://journalobservatory.org/pad/')